FastNFT/FNFT/INSTALL.md

 If MATLAB is installed, the MATLAB interface should have been built automatically.
 It can be found in the `matlab` folder.

+To use the Matlab interface with GNU Octave instead, start Octave and run the commands

+    cd ~/FNFT/matlab
+    build_with_octave

 ### System-wide installation

 To make FNFT available for all users of the system, run the commands